apache/incubator-graphar/cpp/README.rst

 GraphAr C++
 ============
-This directory contains the code and build system for the GraphAr C++ libraries.
+This directory contains the code and build system for the GraphAr C++ library.

 Building GraphAr C++